josephmcmac/JM-Dataverse-Toolbelt/README.md

 This repository contains source code for

 1. MVVM Framework With UI, Dialogs and Object Entry Forms

-2. Libraries For Integration TO Dyanamic CRM
+2. Libraries For Integration To Microsoft Dynamics CRM

-3. A Window Application With Several Features For CRM Developers/Customisers Including
+3. A Window Application With Several Features For Dynamics CRM Developers/Customisers Including

 	* Importing Customisations In Excel Spreadsheet Into CRM